 - Buffet restaurants:

 - Moringa Restaurante – expensive buffet restaurant.
-Food looks nice, but pricing is higher than other buffet style restaurants.
+Food looks nice, but higher pricing than other buffet restaurants.

 - Sabor do Mar – mid price buffet restaurant but good food and nice looking restaurant.

 - Marlin Azul Restaurante & Pizzeria – cheap buffet restaurant.
-I didn’t try cuz the food didn’t look enticing enough to my friend.
+Didn’t try cuz the food didn’t look enticing to my friend.

 - The Best Acai – by far my favorite.
 Huge store and with many options; their acai seems fresher as well.
 Go here!